Stahlhelm: M1945

-East Germany
+East Germany variants

 M1954

 It was an evolution of the prototype M1944 with a modified and more squared line.
 The appearance of the helmet was a transitional way between the M35 and the M44.
-It was nicknamed Kesslerbombe with reference to the General Keßler.
-It was used by the KVP of the DDR and it was fitted with two different suspension systems during its life in service.
+It was nicknamed "Kesslerbombe" as a reference to the general Heinz Keßler.
+It was used by the KVP of the GDR and it was fitted with two different suspension systems during its life in service.
 The first one fixed with three rivets as in the WW2 models, the second type required further holes in the helmet shell.
 It was substituted by the helmet M1956.

 M1956

-The East German M-56 helmet was originally designed in 1942 as a replacement for the M1935/M1940 model Stahlhelm.
+The East German M-56 helmet was inspired by the 1942 designed helmet, intended as a replacement for the M1935/M1940 model Stahlhelm.
 It was initially developed for the Wehrmacht by the Institute for Defense Technical Materials Science in Berlin (see M1944 above).
 The helmet had seen trials since 1943 but was not adopted during World War II.

 The design was not used until the requirement for a distinct German helmet for the Volkspolizei and the National People's Army arose.
-The East German leadership was motivated in large part by a desire to avoid provoking the offence that using a traditional Stahlhelm design would have caused East Germany's Warsaw Pact allies (especially Czechoslovakia, Poland and the Soviet Union), but a more practical military necessity was also present due to the continued use of surplus Stahlhelmen by West German units, in particular border guards.
+The East German leadership was motivated in large part by a desire to avoid provoking the offence that using a traditional Stahlhelm design would have caused East Germany's Warsaw Pact allies (especially Czechoslovakia, Poland and the Soviet Union), but a more practical military necessity was also present due to the continued use of surplus Stahlhelme by West German units, in particular border guards.
 Moreover, the East Germans suspected the West could re-issue the Stahlhelm on a general basis in the Bundeswehr at any time and therefore needed a helmet that was easily distinguishable from that of their potential enemy.
 For both reasons, the 1942 design was likely chosen because it was the most similar of all German designs to the most recognizable Soviet helmets, in particular the iconic SSh-40 design.
-Such a design not only served a political purpose but was one that NATO armies were unlikely to closely duplicate.
+Such a design not only served a political purpose but was one that NATO armies were unlikely to duplicate closely.
 Indeed, the M-56 was similar enough in appearance to the SSh-40 that some Westerners failed to realize its German origins altogether and assumed the East Germans had adopted a Soviet design.

 The M-56 helmet came in three basic versions, Mod 1 or I/56, Mod 2 or I/57 and Mod 3 or I/71, and was widely sold (or given) to Third World armies.